lorenzo-stoakes/linux-vm-notes/tmp/rough.md

 __NOTE:__ These are rough notes intentionally not linked from elsewhere, and may be full of errors, swearing and bullshit.

+## TODO

+* Go into detail about `handle_mm_fault()` and how various page faults are handled, incl. returning the zero page.

+* Discuss split page table locks in page-tables.md.

 ## General

 * `pXX_large()` seems to duplicate `pXX_huge()`, though the latter seems to be